-If you only want to offer long-term renting during your low season, then only compare your net revenue from your low season to how much you could make in the low season from a longer rental period.
+If you only want to offer long-term renting during your low season, only compare your net revenue from your low season to how much you could make in the low season via a longer rental period.

 To market your rental to guests looking for longer bookings, you will need to optimize your Airbnb listing as needed.
 There are three ways you can optimize your listing to encourage them to book your Airbnb long-term rental:

 There is no right or wrong answer on whether you should offer long-term rentals to your guests.
 It all depends on your business needs and your strategy for moving forward.
 If you’re unsure, you can run a test phase in which you list your rental for long-term occupancy and see if you get any queries or bookings.